-THE DEADLINE FOR RECEIPT OF APPLICATIONS IS NOVEMBER 1, 2013 with a decision to be made by December 15.
+THE DEADLINE FOR RECEIPT OF APPLICATIONS IS NOVEMBER 1, 2014 with a decision to be made by December 15.
+Make just one application; you will automatically be considered for all the fellowships for which you are eligible.
 To apply, fill out an online coversheet and send a single portable document format (PDF)* containing a brief résumé, a two- to four-page description of proposed research, and a writing sample of no more than 25 pages to firstname.lastname@example.org.
 In addition, two letters of reference should be sent to the same email address in PDF format under separate cover.

 Candidates are strongly encouraged to inquire about the appropriateness of the proposed topic before applying.
 For more information about the NEH award, contact James Green via telephone (215) 546-3181, fax (215) 546-5167, or e-mail email@example.com.
 For more information about the PEAES award, email Cathy Matson at firstname.lastname@example.org.
 For more information about the Mellon Scholars award, email Erica Armstrong Dunbar at email@example.com.

 1314 Locust Street, Philadelphia, PA 19107 (215) 546-3181 FAX (215) 546-5167